uditalias/injex/website/docs/basic-example.md

 }
 ```

 Both of the files are pretty the same except for minor changes.
-Just remeber this is not a real world mail sender service, so we just print some content to the console.
+Remember, this is not a real-world mail sender service, so we only print some content to the console.

 Let's go over the important lines (4, 5, 6):

-In line 4 we define the provider class as an Injex module, this will register the class in the Injex container, line 5 marks this class as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern), meaning that any time a module will "require" this provider, he will get the same instance of the mail provider.
+In line 4, we define the provider class as an Injex module; this will register the class in the Injex container.
+Line 5 marks this class as a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern), meaning that any time a module will "require" this provider, he will get the same instance of the mail provider.

-In line 6 we tells Injex that each module has the alias name `MailProvider` so we can use the `@injectAlias(NAME, KEY)` decorator in order to inject a dictionary with all the modules with this alias as we will see in a minute.
+In line 6, we tell Injex that each module has the alias name `MailProvider` so we can use the `@injectAlias(NAME, KEY)` decorator to inject a dictionary with all the modules with this alias as we will see in a minute.

 ## The mail service

-Let's create a service called `MailService`, this service will have the `send` method wich receives the mail provider type, a message body and the address of our contact to send the message as arguments, and triggers the send method of the selected mail provider.
+Let's create a service called `MailService`.
+This service will have the `send` method, which receives the mail provider type, a message body, and the addressee send the message as arguments and triggers the send method of the selected mail provider.

 Create the file `services/mailService.ts` inside the `src/` folder and paste the following code.